Leeds General Infirmary: Brotherton Wing

 The Brotherton Wing on Calverley Street is in Portland Stone, in keeping with the Leeds Civic Hall on the other side of the road.
 It was the gift of, and named after, Charles Frederick Ratcliffe Brotherton (1882–1949) and opened in 1940.
 First planned in 1926, in a then modern style, it has semi-circular balconies at the South End, where it was intended that patients would rest and enjoy fresh air, which did not prove to be the case because of the rise of the motor car and other pollution.

 Clarendon Wing

 This 1984 building is Leeds Children's Hospital.
 When first opened it replaced the old woman's hospital which was located about 1/4 mile away.
 This was built to be self governing from the rest of the main hospital.
-Clarendon wing had its own kitchens, laboratories, and loading bays.
+Clarendon wing had its own kitchens, laboratories, operating theatres and loading bay.
 It is separate building of dark brick and grey slate with four storeys around a central courtyard.
 The Leeds Inner Ring Road runs in a tunnel underneath it.